Do Go On - 127 - Escape From Colditz Castle

 I'm the worst person in the world.

-All right.
-Which German POW camp was our mate Charles Oppen sent to.
+Which German POW camp was our mate Charles Uppam sent to?

-I do.
-I remember we talked I talked super briefly about it and then other people commented
+Yeah, but I remember I talked super briefly about it.

-were like you should do a whole report on that.
+other people commented and were like, you should do a whole report on that.

 And now I can't remember the name at all.